 Here are just a few things that stuck with me after reading One Second After and pondering how it would affect me, personally, and ideas for preparing for such an event.

 1. Buy an Edsel.
 Or not.
 Having viable transportation in a SHTF scenario, in this case an EMP attack, immediately makes one vulnerable to theft and violence.
 On the other hand, transportation will save lives.
 The flip side of that, is that any operating vehicle is an easy target for theft or “confiscation” by authorities.
-Each member of my family now owns a high quality bicycle with spare tires.
-I next want to build at least 2 small trailers that we could pull behind the bikes to carry supplies, groceries, etc.
+Each member of my family now owns a high-quality bicycle with spare tires.
+I next want to build at least 2 small trailers that we could pull behind the bikes to carry supplies, groceries, etc

 2. In a true end of the world scenario, stocking up on food will be viewed as hoarding and susceptible to confiscation.
 There will be a definite line between the haves and have-nots, even if the haves only have two more cans of soup than everyone else.

 4. I really don’t want to be one who dies off because of poor health and fitness.
 I want to be physically strong enough to walk many miles, carrying supplies, riding a bike for days at a time, etc. Now is the time to take care of health issues and begin to build strength, endurance, and optimal health.
+You can read more about easy ways to improve your fitness level in this article.

-5. Being a refugee places you in so much danger, that hunkering down, no matter where, is probably preferable.
+5. Being a refugee places you in so much danger, that hunkering down, no matter where is probably preferable.

 6. Young men will be at a premium for hard physical labor and security.
 I need to get my son into martial arts and speed up his firearm training!
 My daughter, too, for that matter!